Seb-the-Canadian/Seb-the-Canadian/README.md

 - Parenting with intention in a complex world
 - How ancient wisdom traditions inform modern technological choices
 - Responsible technology adoption and human-AI collaboration
+-

 ## Recent Explorations

 - **Knowledge Systems Design**: Creating comprehensive frameworks for personal and organizational learning
+- **Relational Reason Design**: How we can structure systems of knowledge to honour complexity, divergent perspectives, tension, and ambiguity.
 - **Cross-Disciplinary Integration**: Applying insights from disparate fields to technical project management and decision-making
 - **Organizational Cognition**: How groups think, learn, and make decisions in complex environments
 - **Sustainable Change Leadership**: Moving beyond quick fixes to create lasting systemic improvements